tefkah/emacs-docs-converter/pages/Event-Input-Misc.md

     Normally you add events to the front of this list, so that the events most recently unread will be reread first.

     Events read from this list are not normally added to the current command’s key sequence (as returned by, e.g., `this-command-keys`), as the events will already have been added once as they were read for the first time.
-An element of the form `(t . event)`<!-- /@w --> forces `event` to be added to the current command’s key sequence.
+An element of the form `(t . event)` forces `event` to be added to the current command’s key sequence.

     Elements read from this list are normally recorded by the record-keeping features (see [Recording Input](Recording-Input.html)) and while defining a keyboard macro (see [Keyboard Macros](Keyboard-Macros.html)).
-However, an element of the form `(no-record . event)`<!-- /@w --> causes `event` to be processed normally without recording it.
+However, an element of the form `(no-record . event)` causes `event` to be processed normally without recording it.

 <!---->